TABLE OF CONTENTS

 Confidentiality of Records – FERPA

 MTECH adheres to the Family Education Rights and Privacy Act of 1974 (FERPA).
 Upon presentation of appropriate identification, and under circumstances which preclude alteration or mutilation of records, a student will be able to inspect all records relating to him / herself which are not considered by MTECH to be private records of MTECH personnel.
-A student is entitled to an explanation of any recorded data and may initiate action leading to a hearing if necessary, to correct or expunge information he or she considers inaccurate or misleading.
+A student is entitled to an explanation of any recorded data and may initiate action leading to a hearing, if necessary, to correct or expunge information he or she considers inaccurate or misleading.

 Faculty and administration who have a legitimate need to use student records will be allowed access to such records without prior permission from the student.
 A request from an educational institution to which the student has applied for admission, or from an institution or agency from which the student is seeking financial assistance, will be granted with the student’s permission.
 Records will be furnished to college accrediting bodies and government officials without permission of the student.